These adorable No-Sew Fabric Pumpkins are the perfect fall DIY! They’re great for kids or adults to make!

 Fall is probably my favorite season.
-Fall decor can stay up for three months, and there’s so many awesome ways to decorate.
+Fall decor can stay up for three months, and there are so many awesome ways to decorate.
 Our house has some pretty crazy colors, and so it’s nice to be able to customize my decor to be exactly what I want and that doesn’t stick out like a sore thumb in our house.

 The easiest way to make these, and how you can make them no-sew, is by using an old shirt sleeve.
-I went to the thrift store and found several awesome button ups in fun colors for SUPER cheap to use just for this project.
+I went to the thrift store and found several awesome button-up shirts in fun colors for SUPER cheap to use just for this project.
 Cut it right before the armpit in a straight line, and then cut somewhere before the wrist.

 Next, you will need to measure out your twine.
 You will want it to be about 6″ longer than your piece of material.
 Cut six strips of twine at that length for each of the DIY No-Sew Fabric Pumpkins you’re making.